Eziolin1/MLS_PJ/README.md

 * filename_prefix: additional names for the output file

-* target: targeted attack or non-targeted attack, 0 or 1
+* target: targeted attack or non-targeted attack, 0 for non-targeted attack or 1 for targeted attack.

 Or you can simply run
 ```
 sh run_attacks.sh OurAlgorithm 0
 ```
 to triger the attack on four base models together.
+OurAlgorithm can be replace by any attack method mentoned above.

 After attack, all the adversarial examples will be saved in the paper_results folder.